heathermiller/dist-prog-book/chapter/8/big-data.md

 </figure>
 <p>Figure 2.1.1 Execution overview<label for="sn-proprietary-monotype-bembo" class="margin-toggle sidenote-number"></label><input type="checkbox" id="sn-proprietary-monotype-bembo" class="margin-toggle"/><span class="sidenote">from original MapReduce paper {%cite dean2008mapreduce --file big-data%}</span></p>

-At step 4 and 5, the intermediate dataset is written to the disk by map worker and then read from the disk by reduce worker.
-Transferring big data chunks over network is expensive, so the data is stored on local disks of the cluster and the master tries to schedule the map task on the machine that contains the dataset or a nearby machine to minimize the network operation.
+At step 4 and 5, the intermediate dataset is written to the disk by map worker and then read from the disk by reducing worker.
+Transferring big data chunks over the network is expensive, so the data is stored on local disks of the cluster and the master tries to schedule the map task on the machine that contains the dataset or a nearby machine to minimize the network operation.

 ### 2.2 Spark execution model